diegofox2/jobofferbackend/README.md

 ## How to run it

+Download MongoDB and install it with default credentials because the project use it as it is.
+Otherwise, you will need to update the credentials into the project.

 You must to run the console application "InitialDataCreator" so that you have a basic data set preloaded in your mongo database.

 After that you can set as startup proyect "JobOfferBackend.WebAPI".